Isolating DNA from Strawberries

 - DNA is negatively charged and dissolves in water

-- DNA precipitates in alcohol
+- DNA comes out of solution (precipitates) in alcohol

 - Freezer Baggie – pint size